OfficeDev/Microsoft-Teams-Samples/samples/meetings-events/csharp/MeetingEvents/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `ReceiveMessagesWithRSC` folder
+  - Navigate to `MeetingEvents` folder
-  - Select `ReceiveMessagesWithRSC.csproj` file
+  - Select `MeetingEvents.csproj` file
   - Press `F5` to run the project

+9. **Sideload** in a meeting to test
+         - Select **Apps** from the left panel.
+         - Then select **Upload a custom app** from the lower right corner.
+         - Then select the `manifest.zip` file from `appPackage`.
+         - After installation, add the bot to a meeting.

 ## Interacting with the bot in Teams

-Select a channel and enter a message in the channel for your bot.

-The bot receives the message without being @mentioned.
+Once the meeting where the bot is added starts or ends, real-time updates are posted in the chat.

 ## Deploy the bot to Azure